Feb. 26, 2019

 This new article looks at the practical side of using the optimizer in the same way but on real market data.
 If it can detect some long term trend, it should take advantage of it and return some profits, and retain most of the general behavior illustrated in the book.

-Maybe for best understanding, it might be preferable to view some of my posts in the following Quantopian thread.
+Maybe for best understanding, it might be preferable to view some of my posts in the following Quantopian thread (Link no longer available due to Quantopian shut down).
 This way you would have the history of how the changes to this trading strategy evolved over time.

 The CVXOPT optimizer is at the center of this trading strategy.
 Each modification forced it to reevaluate its overall mission, either by adding more time, or more funds, or requesting that it do more.
 It tried to maximize what it was given: a few price series going back 14 years.
 It is a trading interval long enough to show if a stock trading strategy has something in it or not.